servactory/servactory/README.md

 Services can only be called via `.call` and `.call!` methods.

-The `.call` method will only fail if it catches an exception in the input arguments.
+The `.call` method will only fail if it catches an exception in the input attributes.
 Internal and output attributes, as well as methods for failures - all this will be collected in the result.

 The `.call!` method will fail if it catches any exception.